ribarragi/GIS_portfolio/Final_project_report.md

 Are there any patterns?<br> -->
 <br>

 Alcohol sales and consumption are two components of Iowa's social and economic landscape.
 Not only does Iowa produces corn for industrial ethanol (4.5 billion gallons in 2022, contributing with over 25% to total U.S. ethanol production of ~17.5 billion gallons).
-But it is also home to many breweries, distilleries and wineries.
-This analysis excludes beer and wine.<br>
+But it is also home to many breweries, distilleries and wineries that produce alcohol for human consumption.
+This analysis focuses on the latter, but does not include beer and wine.<br>

-In Iowa, people spend some 771 million dollars per year in alcoholic beverages, this is around 593.3 dollars per household per year.
-Iowa is the 37th state in terms of spending on alcohol for human consumption.<br>
+In Iowa, people spent around 771 million dollars per year in alcoholic beverages last year, this is, approximately 593.3 dollars per household.
+Iowa is the 37th state in terms of spending on alcoholic beverages.<br>

-Another part of this story is Iowa's state and local tax revenues that come from alcohol.
-According to the Alcoholic Beverages Division, this industry generated in 2022  "an all-time record of $150.1 million, an increase of $284,106 over the previous fiscal year.
-The sales growth generated record liquor net profits of $120.6 million, which will be used to support essential state programs and services."
-However, when compared to the rest of the country, Iowa ranks 42th.<br>
+On the tax side of this story (there is always a tax side), Iowa's state and local tax revenues from alcohol generated -in 2022- "an all-time record of $150.1 million, an increase of $284,106 over the previous fiscal year.
+The sales growth generated record liquor net profits of $120.6 million, which will be used to support essential state programs and services.", according to the Alcoholic Beverages Division.
+However, when compared to the rest of the country, Iowa ranks 5 places lower than in consumption, in 42th place.<br>
 <br>
 <iframe src="https://insights.arcgis.com/#/embed/4b198e5dff234c64a253568b122888d0" width=1050 height=1480 frameborder="0"></iframe>